 There is a strong relationship between validity and reliability.
 A test is said to be unreliable if it does not hold the conditions of validity.
-Reliability is a necessary property of the test, but is not the sufficient condition for validity.
+Reliability is a necessary property of the test, but is not the sufficient condition.

 Thus, validity plays the significant role in making an accurate inference about the data.

 There are certain things that act as a threat to validity.
 These are as follows:

 If the researcher collects insufficient data to attain this in the inference, this is not feasible because insufficient data will not represent the population as a whole.

 If the researcher measures the sample of the population with too few measurement variables, then he also cannot achieve validity of that sample.